-Deleted: The environmental effect of a carbon tax might seem lower than that of an ETS since, as mentioned, the
+51. The environmental effect of a carbon tax might seem lower than that of an ETS since, as mentioned, the tax does not offer the same degree of certainty on what will be the total amount of emissions reduction.

-Deleted: .

-- 57. However, such disadvantage can be somewhat reduced by the introduction of adjusting elements in the design of the carbon tax that may apply if the initial emissions reductions are considered to not meet the objectives; more insight on this issue will be provided in Chapter III (design of the carbon tax). - 58.
-On the other hand, an ETS provides certainty about the amount of emissions generated in the economy in a certain period of time, as this limit is set by the regulator; therefore, it allows greater control over which degree of environmental protection to target in a specific time frame, - 59.
-As mentioned above, while command-and-control instruments can also be useful to reduce carbon emissions, they are not the most cost-effective instrument for this purpose, as they do not provide appropriate incentives to reduce emissions beyond the threshold set by regulation.
+52. Such disadvantage can be somewhat reduced by the introduction of adjusting mechanisms, for example an increase in the tax rate that may apply if emissions reductions do not meet the objectives.
+More insight on this issue will be provided in Chapter 3 (design of the carbon tax).

+53. On the other hand, an ETS provides certainty about the amount of emissions generated in the economy in a certain period of time, as this limit is set by the regulator; therefore, it allows greater control over which degree of environmental protection to target in a specific time frame.
+However, as discussed, an ETS might present a different set of challenges.

+54. As mentioned above, while command-and-control instruments can also be useful to reduce carbon emissions, they are not the most cost-effective instrument for this purpose, as they do not provide appropriate incentives to reduce emissions beyond the threshold set by regulation.

+Promotion of investment in low-carbon technology

+55. Putting a price on emissions is the most cost-effective way to reduce them because it encourages producers and consumers to seek out the lowest-cost options to reduce their emissions.
+Price certainty is potentially important for mobilizing investment into clean technologies or other alternative technologies.

+56. In this respect, carbon taxes provide a continuous incentive to invest in emissions abatement and encourage alternative solutions (e.g. renewable energy) by making them more cost-competitive than fossil fuels.
+Ideally, over time continued investment in technologies for emissions reduction would result in technological progress and reduce the cost of clean energy.
+A secondary effect is that technical innovations may create new jobs while offering a competitive edge to industries.